Will Davies-King

 Will Davies-King (born 28 July 1998) is a Welsh rugby union player who plays for Cardiff Rugby as a prop.
-He was a Wales under-20 international despite being born in England.
+He was a Wales under-20 international despite being born in England and has since been chosen for Warren Gatland's training squad for the 2023 Rugby World Cup, with Davies-King later withdrawing due to injury.

+Club career

 Davies-King made his debut for the Cardiff team in 2019 having previously played for the Cardiff academy and Cardiff RFC.

+International career

+On 1 May 2023, Warren Gatland selected him in Wales' 54 player training squad for the Rugby World Cup 2023.

+Will Davies-King was raised in Chepstow and educated at King's school in Gloucester on a rugby scholarship, before returning to Wales to study at the Cardiff Met college whilst juggling his professional rugby career.